What is Clone Robotics

 - Advanced Joint Replication: Features anatomically accurate shoulder joints (sternoclavicular, acromioclavicular, scapulothoracic, glenohumeral) and cervical spine for full-range human-like upper-body movement.

-Use Cases
+Use Cases for Clone Robotics

 - High-Precision Manufacturing: Replaces humans in electronics assembly lines requiring micron-level accuracy with fatigue-resistant operation.